chaoss/metrics/activity-metrics/issues-closed-resolution-duration.md

 # Closed Issue Resolution Duration

 ## 1. Description
-What is the duration of time for issues to be resolved?
+The duration of time for issues to be resolved

 ## 2. Use Cases